 Of course, you should be mindful that other parties can and do track your location - even if your Wi-Fi is turned off.

 For example, mobile devices with phone or 3G capability turned on can be tracked independently of your Wi-Fi settings as they move around in the cellular network.

-Which is better than no standards at all, but still relies on device users understanding the implications for their privacy.
+Which is better than no standards at all, but it still relies on device users understanding the implications for their privacy.